kanidm/kanidm/kanidm_book/src/oauth2.md

     OIDCClientSecret <resource server password>
     OIDCPKCEMethod S256
     OIDCCookieSameSite On
+    # Set the `REMOTE_USER` field to the `preferred_username` instead of the UUID.
+    # Remember that the username can change, but this can help with systems like Nagios which use this as a display name.
+    # OIDCRemoteUserClaim preferred_username

 Other scopes can be added as required to the `OIDCScope` line, eg: `OIDCScope "openid scope2 scope3"`